pen-pi/penpi-usb-function-manager/README.md

 1. Create device: run `functions/create.sh`
 2. Run `HID`, `ethernet`, and `mass_storage` as needed.
 Each will setup PenPi for their respective actions
 3. Enable device by running `functions/on.sh`
 4. If needed by a module run the post scripts for that module.
-FOr example `ethernet` benefits from `eth-connect` and `eth-default` and so on
+For example `ethernet` benefits from `eth-connect` and `eth-default` and so on

 In the event that more functionality is required later:
 1. Stop device by running `functions/off.sh`